Optical detection of charge-density-wave instability in the non-magnetic kagome metal KV$_3$Sb$_5$

 \section{Abstract}

-Optical spectroscopy and density-functional calculations reveal electronic properties of the non-magnetic kagome metal KV$_3$Sb$_5$.
-Temperature and frequency-dependent optical measurements down to 10\,K and up to 2\,eV energy range confirm bulk nature of the charge-density-wave (CDW) state below 78\,K and gauge the charge gap of $\Delta_{\rm CDW}\approx\,60$\,meV at 10\,K. We further detect strong phonon anomalies and the prominent low-energy localization peak indicative of the unconventional charge transport caused by electron-phonon or electron-electron interactions.
-Possible CDW structures of KV$_3$Sb$_5$, the star and hexagon (inverse star), are strongly reminiscent of $p$-wave states expected in the Hubbard model on the kagome lattice at the filling level of the van Hove singularity.
-The proximity to this regime may have intriguing and far-reaching implications for the physics of KV$_3$Sb$_5$ and related materials.
+Coexisting density-wave and superconducting states along with the large anomalous Hall effect in the absence of local magnetism remain intriguing and enigmatic features of the \AVS\ kagome metals (A = K, Rb, Cs).
+Here, we demonstrate via optical spectroscopy and density-functional calculations that low-energy dynamics of \KVS\ is characterized by unconventional localized carriers, which are strongly renormalized across the density-wave transition and indicative of electronic correlations.
+Strong phonon anomalies are prominent not only below the density-wave transition, but also at high temperatures, suggesting an intricate interplay of phonons with the underlying electronic structure.
+We further propose the star-of-David and tri-hexagon (inverse star-of-David) configurations for the density-wave order in KV$_3$Sb$_5$.
+These configurations are strongly reminiscent of $p$-wave states expected in the Hubbard model on the kagome lattice at the filling level of the van Hove singularity.
+The proximity to this regime should have intriguing and far-reaching implications for the physics of KV$_3$Sb$_5$ and related materials.